forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > To me this is strange and not understandable.

-> Subtle damage (e.g. brain damage or stem cell damage) are especially relevant when vaccinating children or repeated vaccination.
+> Subtle damage (e.g. brain damage or stem cell damage) are mainly relevant when vaccinating children or repeated vaccination.

 > In my opinion, the rumoured contracts which frees vaccines companies of liability should be waved unless the companies go open source with the entire vaccine technology stack such that an independent safety assessment is possible.
 If the companies don't want, they can buy insurances.
 In the case of the 'mRNA' vaccines, these are sold with margin large enough that insurances can be paid if the adverse effects are indeed as rare and unlikely as claimed.